vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 three motion modes with delayed, linked output points.
 No new permanent test files were added.

+## Execution streams and musical channels

+SequenceVM now schedules execution streams.
+Each stream owns its instruction position, waits, call stack, repeat counters, and optional typed format state.
+Each of its channels owns instrument/controller state, active notes, and a performance track.
+Ordinary formats retain one stream per channel without changing their Playback methods.

+SonyPS1, SegSat, and SonyPS2 now execute interleaved commands once.
+Decoders route musical commands with `event.channel(number)` and express leading time with `event.delay(ticks)`.
+Playback methods use the selected channel and current emitter directly; they no longer filter channels, pass deltas through musical handlers, or construct delayed emitters.
+SegSat's duration extension and counted phrase state, and SonyPS2's tempo and section state, belong to the stream.
+SonyPS2 MIDI, SE voice streams, and song playlists all use this model.
+Playlist commands now declare one `streamStarts` entry per executor, rather than repeating the same entry for each output channel.

+Source-channel annotations remain independent of routing: a channel-tagged loop still controls the whole stream.
+Source references retain their decoded command identity, while source playback spans are recorded once per execution.
+An undeclared destination skips the musical body but consumes the leading delay.
+Global commands use the stream's first output channel.
+Tick hooks still run for each channel during waits.
+Entry output runs once per channel before the first delay, including at playlist section boundaries.

+Loop detection records arrival before a command's leading delay.
+This keeps the complete loop interval, including silence before its first event.
+The migration also exposes a prior value-core timing error: declaring a loop while scheduling its delay afterward could stop playback before consuming that delay.
+The new interleaved readers execute that boundary at its event time; SegSat's legacy reader also advances time before processing the loop.
+Export comparisons must therefore distinguish this correction from unintended changes.

+This checkpoint deliberately retains HeartBeatPS1 and NamcoSnes as independent streams sharing decoded command storage.
+It does not introduce a second VM or change the performance/export interfaces.
+The three migrated format files lose 50 lines and their handlers have fewer responsibilities, but total production code grows by 119 lines because stream/channel ownership and lifecycle are now explicit.
+Test code grows by 59 lines, with no new permanent test files.
+Treat this as a readability and execution-model improvement, not yet a large reduction in total code.

+Validation: warning-free macOS Debug build and all 22 CTest targets passed.
+One compact VM test covers shared execution, independent channel state, source attribution, absent destinations, and initialization before delays.
+The existing loop fixture now covers delayed commands across two channels for declared, candidate, and inferred loops, including one additional playback repetition.

+Temporary before/after export comparisons covered 47 generated input files, 48 sequences, and 93 MIDI/SF2/DLS artifacts.
+Eighty-eight artifacts matched byte for byte.
+The five changed MIDIs belong to three infinite-loop fixtures with nonzero loop-end delays: SonyPS1 and SonyPS2 retain the previously truncated trailing time; SegSat also retains notes previously discarded at that cutoff.
+All SF2/DLS outputs matched.
+Finite repeats, SegSat counted-event phrases and duration extensions, SonyPS2 section resets and SE voice routing, and interleaved same-tick events were included.

+The music corpus was unavailable, so real-archive parity remains unverified for this checkpoint.

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage